solidrock-technology/docs/docs/guide/extras.md

 ### Status

-Whether or not to make the extra available to bookers on the frontend.
+Whether to make the extra available to bookers on the frontend or not.

 ::: tip
-You can set a extra to **Disabled** and still provide a link directly to it on the frontend for specific people.
+You can set an extra to **Disabled** and still provide a link directly to it on the frontend for specific people.
 :::

 ### Form Selection